signalshore/signalshore.github.io/content/2018-08-30-Turing-Machine-and-Halting-Problem.md

 ## The Idea
 Picture a typewriter.
-The Turing Machine is heavily inspired by this system (typewrite + operator).
-In the book "Alan Turing: The Enigma" the writer Andrew Hodges tells us that Alan was fscinated by typewriters.
+The Turing Machine is heavily inspired by this system (typewriter + operator).
+In the book "Alan Turing: The Enigma" the writer Andrew Hodges tells us that Alan was fascinated by typewriters.
 We can see this inspiring his work.

 What does a typewriter have ?
-A typewriter has a paper for printing, a system that outputs charaters on said paper, a mechanism for input that tells the typewriter what to print.
+A typewriter has a paper for printing, a system that outputs characters on said paper, a mechanism for input that tells the typewriter what to print.
 Additionally the typewriter system also has the user whose job is to tell the typewrite what to do and it keeps track of what the typewriter has already done.